John Richard Reid: Playing career

-Reid started out as a strong and aggressive bowler who, in his early days, was an authentic quick.
+Reid started out as a strong and aggressive bowler who, in his early days, was genuinely quick.
 He later turned to off-cutters and spin from a short run-up with a trademark side-step.
 Until a swollen knee slowed down his movements and checked his agility, he was a strong and multi-talented fieldsman at slip and in the covers.
 On the 1949 tour of England he was the reserve wicketkeeper, keeping wicket in several matches including the final Test.
 "The figures mislead", said John Mehaffey, whose favourite Reid was.
 "Nobody who saw him at the crease would dispute his own assessment that he could have increased his batting average by half again if he had played in the 1980s side with Richard Hadlee and Martin Crowe."
 Reid was one of the Wisden Cricketers of the Year for 1959.

 Reid never featured in an England-beating New Zealand Test side, but his men secured a narrow first-innings lead against Dexter's eleven in the Third Test in Christchurch in 1963.
 Unable to take advantage, they collapsed at the hands of Fred Trueman and Fred Titmus for 159 in their second innings, of which Reid hit exactly 100 before stumbling from the field in pallid enervation.
 The second-highest score was 22.
 This remains the lowest all-out Test match total to include a century.